Radware/Radware-Logging-Agent/docs/README.md

 - Protect private host key files with `chmod 600` and restrict access to the service account only.
 Maintain a rotation schedule and monitor for unauthorized changes.
 - Store static passwords or authorized-key material in a secure secrets manager.
 Inject values at runtime via environment variables or orchestration tools so that plain-text credentials never live in the image or repository.
 - Enable OS-level auditing on the drop directory so upload attempts, failures, and clean-up actions are logged centrally.

+### Operational runbooks and tests

+- **Smoke test new deployments**: After enabling the SFTP agent, upload a small JSON file via an SFTP client and confirm that it is removed (or archived) according to the configured `completion_strategy`.
+Tail `agent.log` or the container stdout to ensure the "Queued uploaded file" message appears without warnings about blocking handlers.
+- **Queue drain verification**: When stopping the service, RLA logs `SFTPAgent stopped` only after running a final background scan.
+If the message does not appear, re-run the shutdown to avoid leaving orphaned files.
+Operators can also poll the `processing_queue` depth exposed in DEBUG logs to make sure it returns to zero.
+- **Automated regression tests**: Run `pytest tests/logging_agent/test_sftp_agent_async.py::test_sftp_agent_concurrent_uploads` to validate the non-blocking upload path, and `pytest tests/logging_agent/test_file_and_sftp_agents.py` to exercise the shared queue mechanics.
+These tests start a live AsyncSSH server, upload multiple files concurrently, and assert that the processing queue drains cleanly.
+- **Migration check**: When upgrading from versions prior to 1.4.0, review any custom automation that waited for uploads to finish before closing the SFTP session.
+The server now closes channels immediately after the client closes the file; any scripts that depended on synchronous `close()` semantics should instead poll the target SIEM or monitor the drop directory for archival actions.

 ## Output Configuration